Song Instead of a Kiss

 "Song Instead of a Kiss" is a song by Canadian singer-songwriter Alannah Myles, released as the first single from her second album, Rockinghorse (1992).
-The power ballad became her first and only number-one single in Canada, topping the RPM Top Singles chart for four weeks and ending 1992 as Canada's third-most-successful single.
+The power ballad became her first and only number-one single in Canada, topping the RPM 100 Hit Tracks chart for four weeks and ending 1992 as Canada's third-most-successful single.
 It also became a top-20 hit in Finland but charted weakly in other countries.

 Background

 The song was co-written by Myles, songwriting partner Nancy Simmonds, and noted Canadian poet Robert Priest.
 The song's lyrics were a poem by Priest that he had sent to Simmonds, a friend of his and through whom he had met Myles.
 Simmonds and Myles were in Barbados writing Myles' second album, and after days struggling to write, Simmonds showed Myles the poem and, liking it, she immediately sang the melody over it, which Simmonds duly noted with her guitar.
 Myles had just finished a romantic relationship with Robert Plant and felt the lyrics expressed her feelings and pain about the split.

 Atlantic Records were not pleased with the demo they presented them, but Myles and her producer David Tyson decided to carry on working on it nonetheless.
 Tyson arranged the song, including the notable minute-and-a-half intro of the song (which was edited out on the single edit), after which Myles cut the final vocals.
 When they presented the reworked track to Atlantic, they loved it, and, unbeknownst to Myles, sent it to Plant to see if he could duet with her on the song, a move she was furious about.
 Myles has cited that it is one of her favourite songs from her catalogue.